GHFP Orphan Education Scholarship Campaign

 In fact, it is about $1 per day to go to school and an additional $100 for school uniforms, supplies, and shoes (~$450 total).
 In 2007 we met a group of children who were being kicked out of school due to the lack of fees and pledged to raise money for their school fees.
 Today, you can make a contribution to keep them in school - no amount is too small!

 BELOW YOU CAN MAKE DONATIONS IN MULTIPLES OF $25 OR YOU CAN MAIL A CHECK TO: 2436 N Alabama St, Indianapolis IN 46205.

 ALL DONATIONS ARE TAX-DEDUCTIBLE!

 YOU can make a difference!

 This handsome young man, Bongani, loves English Literature class as well as music and graphic design!
 After having to drop out of school for a while due to the lack of fees, he is back in now and thriving!
-He's almost done with high school!
+He's almost done with high school - one more year!
 He loves to make music and design logos...a very creative young man!

-Mazwi is an amazingly strong HIV+ teenager who has dreams of being a policeman (although he's wanted to be a banker or a race car driver in the past).
+Mazwi is an amazingly strong hard working teenager who has dreams of being a policeman (although he's wanted to be a banker or a race car driver in the past).
 He is growing up in a child-headed household and is raised by an older brother & sister.
 He loves science class and is enjoying English as well.
-He will be entering his second year of high school!
+He will be entering his third year of high school!